The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 The University at Buffalo is required to annually report campus crime statistics to the U.S. Department of Education as required by Title 20 of the U.S. Code Section 1092(f).
 This information can be found on the U.S. Department of Education’s website at https://ope.ed.gov/campussafety/#/.

-The University at Buffalo Annual Security Report provides current and prospective students, faculty, and staff members with campus safety information, including crime statistics and procedures to follow to report a crime.
-The report contains information and statistics for the three previous calendar years regarding crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by University at Buffalo; and on public property within, or immediately adjacent to and accessible to, the University at Buffalo campuses.
+The University at Buffalo Annual Security Report provides current and prospective students, faculty, and staff members with campus safety information, including crime statistics and procedures to report a crime.
+The report contains information and statistics for the three previous calendar years regarding crimes on campus; in certain off-campus buildings or property owned or controlled by University at Buffalo; and on public property within, or immediately adjacent to and accessible to, the University at Buffalo campuses.
 The report also contains information regarding campus security and personal safety measures such as crime prevention, fire safety, reporting policies, disciplinary procedures, and education and awareness campaigns.

 The full text of this report is electronically available on the University Police website.
-The report is distributed to new and returning students via an annual e-mail notification containing a statement of the report’s availability, a description of its contents, and a link to the report.
+The report is distributed to new and returning students via an annual e-mail notification containing a statement of its availability, a description of its contents, and a link to the report.
 A link to the report is also included in the online Student Handbook.
 New students and their parents or guardians are informed of the report through the My UB student portal and at first-year, transfer, graduate student, and parent orientation sessions.
-Prospective students and their parents or guardians are informed of the report via the Admissions Office website, and during annual programs for accepted students.
+Prospective students and their parents or guardians are informed of the report via the Admissions Office website and during annual programs for accepted students.

-Printed copies of the report are also available upon request from the University Police Department, Bissell Hall, Buffalo, NY 14260, (716) 645-2227.
+Printed copies of the report are also available upon request from the University Police Department, Bissell Hall, Buffalo, NY 14260, 716-645-2227.

 Definitions of report locations: